pcantalupo/annotater/README.md

 Clone repository.
 Add the `annotater` directory path to your `PATH` and `PERL5LIB` variables.
 In addition, add `annotater/bin` directory path to your `PATH` variable.

+Do not use a tilde (~) in the path that you set for your environmental variable `BLASTDB`; it must be a full path.

 ## Developer info

 ### Reann->new()